-The Resource Planning for International Defense (RePMID) program is offered jointly with the Systems Management Department.
-Intended specifically for officers and civilian employees in defense agencies of allied countries and emerging democracies, the RePMID program focuses on economic analyses; management of financial, material, and human resources; domestic and international political institutions; civil-military relations; and the role of international law.
+RESOURCE PLANNING FOR INTERNATIONAL DEFENSE (RePMID): The RePMID program is offered by the National Security Affairs and Systems Management Departments, and is intended for officers and civilian employees in defense agencies of allied countries and emerging democracies.
+The RePMID program focuses on economic analyses; management of financial, material, and human resources; domestic and international political institutions; civil-military relations; and international law.